aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb-worksheets/copy-a-worksheet/_index.md

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-Worksheets-CopyWorksheets.aspx-CopyWorksheetUsingIndex.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-Worksheets-CopyWorksheets.aspx-CopyWorksheetUsingIndex.cs" >}}
 ### **Using Sheet Name**
 The example code below shows how to add a copy of a worksheet to the GridWeb control by specifying the worksheet's name in the GridWorksheetCollection's AddCopy method.

-{{< gist "aspose-cells" "18f6c28b77ee30c773fb2199168e73ed" "Examples.GridWeb-CSharp-Worksheets-CopyWorksheets.aspx-CopyWorksheetUsingName.cs" >}}
+{{< gist "aspose-cells-gists" "7c644a93d33d24299a618c1dda1a2385" "Examples.GridWeb-CSharp-Worksheets-CopyWorksheets.aspx-CopyWorksheetUsingName.cs" >}}

 {{% alert color="primary" %}}